-Writing style should be magazine style (Associated Press style) written in third person.
+Writing style should be newspaper style (Associated Press style) written in third person.

 Photographs, illustrations, graphs, etc. are welcome.
 Please include captions with each.
-Please submit as JPEG, TIFF or PDF file on disk or by e-mail.
+Please submit as a jpg or pdf file.
 Should be at least 300 dpi.
 Photo credits are allowed.

 Articles published in the APWA Reporter are the exclusive property of the American Public Works Association.
 To request permission to photocopy or reprint any APWA article, contact the editor at firstname.lastname@example.org.